lse/hts-2021/linker/README.md

     - one with R permissions (for the section marked with `A` flags)
     - one with RW permissions (for the section marked with `AW` flags)
     - drop every other sections.

+* sections are useful only to be launched inside a debugger
+* for debugging, strace and dmesg will help